argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 A model must be compiled with the **--data-parallel** argument to run as DataParallel.

 The **ws** argument is an abbreviation of **world size**.
-Setting it to '2', makes the compiler aware of using multiple workspaces and hence creates a pef file that can be run on multiple RDUs in parallel.
+This flag defines the minimum number of application replicas to be launched when training the model in data parallel mode.
+For the purposes of compilation, its value can always be set to 2, as the actual number of replicas to be launched will be defined at runtime.

 The OMP_NUM_THREADS environment variable sets the number of threads to use for parallel regions.
 The value of this environment variable must be a list of positive integer values.